 Wandrd Detour Hip Pack Key Features and Performance Breakdown

 Let’s be blunt, a sling pack is a fairly basic product concept and there isn’t really that much technical talk to titillate you wit,.
-The WANDRD Detour Hip Pack won’t improve your love life and won’t help you to enrich uranium, it simply holds stuff that you can’t be bothered to carry.
+The WANDRD Detour Hip Pack won’t improve your love life and won’t help you to enrich uranium, it simply holds stuff that you can’t be bothered to carry and works as a great travel organiser.

 But there is a BIT more to it than that.